Resident Camp Runels

 Sarah “Fluke” Leshay and Jess “Crunch” Barkley are excited to be co-directing Camp Runels together this summer.
 For both, camp is a place where girls can stretch to try new things, grow in their independence and make lifelong memories and friends.
 They are passionate about creating a dynamic, safe and fun camp program at Runels.

-Fluke and Crunch are both entering their sixth summers working at Runels—this will be Fluke’s sixth summer as director and Crunch’s second.
+Fluke and Crunch are both entering their seventh summers working at Runels—this will be Fluke’s seventh summer as director and Crunch’s third.
 During the school year, both Fluke and Crunch are teachers.
 Fluke teaches high school science while Crunch teaches middle school special education.
 Fluke received her BS and MAT from Northeastern University, while Crunch received her BA from West Virginia Wesleyan and her MSED from Simmons College.
 They love to spend time with their Girl Scout troops as well!
 Between them, they have 35 Cadettes, Seniors and Ambassadors in their two troops!

 Campers who stay at Runels will live in platform tents, yurts, open air cabins, or tentalos holding 4 to 6 girls.
 Each girl will have a cot with a mattress.
 A bathroom is located near each unit.
 Hot showers are located in the central shower house.
 Each unit has a fire pit for cookouts.
 Counselors stay in quarters with other staff right by the campers' quarters.
 Each unit has a covered pavilion for rainy day space.
 Poles for bug netting will be provided.
 Bug netting can be purchased at the trading post.
 See pictures of Camp Runels sleeping quarters (PDF).